-This guide was created by

-Dr. Rose Brock, an assistant professor

-in the Library Science Department in the

-College of Education at Sam Houston

-State University.
-Dr. Brock holds a

-PhD in Library Science, specializing in
+This guide was created by Dr. Rose Brock, an assistant professor at Sam Houston State University.
+Dr. Brock holds a PhD in Library Science, specializing in children's and young adult literature.

 Many more guides can be found on the Disney • Hyperion website at www.disneybooks.com.